 Sage tea is made from the leaves of common sage.
 Although sage is best known as a culinary herb, the leaves are rich in antioxidant compounds such ellagic acid (also found in strawberries, raspberries, and walnuts) and rosmarinic acid (found in rosemary and basil).
-Sage tea can help with certain health conditions, like: heartburn, excessive sweating, age-related cognitive decline, hot flashes, insomnia.
+Sage tea can help with certain health conditions, like heartburn, excessive sweating, age-related cognitive decline, hot flashes, insomnia.
 Also, gargling with sage tea has long been used as a remedy for sore throat and coughs.
 Sage tea promotes weight loss and hair growth too.

-While sage is generally considered safe when used in the amounts typically found in food recipes, sage contains thujone and camphor, essential oils that have the potential to be harmful if taken orally in high enough amounts, with serious adverse effects such as: seizures and organ damage.
-Taking sage tea in high does result in health problems like: mild digestive complaints, nausea, vomiting, agitation, wheezing, skin rash, high or low blood pressure, and allergic reactions.
+While sage is generally considered safe when used in the amounts typically found in food recipes, sage contains thujone and camphor, essential oils that have the potential to be harmful if taken orally in high enough amounts, with serious adverse effects such as seizures and organ damage.
+Taking sage tea in high does result in health problems like mild digestive complaints, nausea, vomiting, agitation, wheezing, skin rash, high or low blood pressure, and allergic reactions.

 A study published in Chemical Central Journal suggests that three to six cups of sage tea could be consumed daily without reaching toxicological thresholds.
-However, another study says that daily intake of sage tea should be lower based on their findings.
+However, another study says that the daily intake of sage tea should be lower based on their findings.

 Sage ‘Made in Albania’

 The Albanian sage is very required worldwide.
-According to statistics, 70 % of all sage imported to the U.S.A. comes from Albania, where it considered a unique and autochthonous Albanian herb.
+According to statistics, 70 % of all sage imported to the U.S.A. comes from Albania, where is considered a unique and autochthonous Albanian herb.
 Also, almost 15% of Albanian sage is re-exported from Germany and Turkey to other markets.